Your Strength Training Reference Guide (Reps, Sets, and How to Progress)

 How Do I Know When to Progress?

-Signs you're ready:
+Signs you are ready:

 Your form feels completely solid and controlled throughout